-Kindergartens through fifth grade classes are "heterogeneous" grouped.
+Kindergartens through fifth grade classes are "self-contained" with "heterogeneous" grouping.
 This means that students of all ability levels are under the direct supervision of one teacher for their academic subjects during the school day.

 HEALTH

 A. Students who attended schools in New Jersey in the past school year will not be admitted to the Township of Ocean schools without complete records of a physical examination & immunizations.